itsthejb/LibraryStarter/README.md

 How To Use
 ----------

+1. Clone this repo.
-Clone and use the XCode project rename feature to rename everything with `LibraryStarter` to whatsoever you please.
+2. Use the XCode project rename feature to rename everything with `LibraryStarter` to whatsoever you please.
 See the top answer at [http://stackoverflow.com/questions/5416677/renaming-projects-in-xcode-4](http://stackoverflow.com/questions/5416677/renaming-projects-in-xcode-4) for more info.
+3. Replace this `README` with something more appropriate.
-Then push to a new repository.
+4. Push to a new repository.

 Enjoy!